SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions.md

 #### Hints and Guidelines

-A possible logic for solving the task (not the only correct one):
+A possible logic for solving the problem (not the only correct one):

 * We might split the figure into **two rectangles** with a common side: